pkardas/notes/books/ddia.md

 ## Chapter 8: The Trouble with Distributed Systems

 Anything that can go wrong, will go wrong.
-Working with distributed systems is fundamentally different different from writing software on a single computer.
+Working with distributed systems is fundamentally different from writing software on a single computer.
 When writing software that runs on several computers, connected by a network, the situation is fundamentally different.

 Partial failure - some parts of the system are broken in an unpredictable way.
 Partial failures are nondeterministic.